 UV Index in California (CA)

-California has an average annual UV index of 6.8, classified as High .
-UV levels peak in July with an average of 10.9, reaching Extreme levels.
+California has an average annual UV index of 6.8, classified as High — 1.8 points above the national average of 5.
+UV levels peak in July with an average of 10.9, reaching Extreme levels, and drop to 2.4 in December.
 During peak months, unprotected fair skin can burn in as little as 9 minutes.
 SPF 50+ sunscreen, protective clothing, and shade are strongly recommended.
+California has 6 months per year with High or above UV levels.
 UV ranges from 6 in San Francisco to 7.8 in Palm Springs.

 State Avg UV 6.8 High